 Alternatively, rapid growth and development mean that children need additional hours of sleep.
 In fact, babies might need up to 17 hours per night, while teens need 8 to 10 hours.

 These guidelines can be a helpful starting place when you think about what healthy sleep means for you.

 Quality sleep is continuous.
-Disrupted sleep interferes with the cycling through all four stages of sleep reducing the healthy deep sleep REM.
+Disrupted sleep interferes with the cycling through all the stages of sleep reducing the healthy deep sleep REM.

 For example, people with sleep apnea experience brief partial awakenings due to lapses in breathing during the night.
 Sleep for these individuals appears to be normal, but they suffer from sleep deprivation because of these interruptions.